masasakano/rangeary/.github/README.md

 ### Infinities

 The infinities are vital in the logical operation of Rangeary.
-Without it, negation could not be definied, and other logical operations are also closely related to it; for example, **subtraction** is basically a combination of **negation** and **conjunction**.
+Without it, negation could not be defined, and other logical operations are also closely related to it; for example, **subtraction** is basically a combination of **negation** and **conjunction**.

 To determine what the positive and negative infinities for the given elements is not a trivial task.
 In default, `nil` is used except for `Numerics` (Integer, Rational, Float etc), for which `Float::INFINITY` is used.
-Note that the default use to be  `RangeExtd::Infinity::POSITIVE` and `RangeExtd::Infinity::NEGATIVE` defined in [RangeExtd](http://rubygems.org/gems/range_extd)  up to Rangeary Ver.1, where both beginless and endless Ranges were not been introduced or supported.
+Note that the default used to be  `RangeExtd::Infinity::POSITIVE` and `RangeExtd::Infinity::NEGATIVE` defined in [RangeExtd](http://rubygems.org/gems/range_extd)  up to Rangeary Ver.1, where both beginless and endless Ranges were not been introduced or supported.